MV Morning Glory

 MV Morning Glory, formerly Gulf Glory, Bandar Ayu, and Pergiwati, is a 1993-built crude oil tanker.
-Considered a stateless vessel with stolen cargo, the tanker was seized by United States Special Operations Forces southeast of Cyprus in the eastern Mediterranean on March 16, 2014.
+Considered a stateless vessel with stolen cargo, the tanker was seized by United States Special Operations Forces southeast of Cyprus in the eastern Mediterranean Sea on March 16, 2014.
 The intervention occurred upon the request of the Libyan and Cypriot governments.

 As Gulf Glory the vessel had previously sailed under Liberian registry.
 In 2011, the Morning Glory was repaired at the CIC Changxing Shipyard, China.

 March 2014 event

-Apparently, the tanker had been ordered to Libyan waters off the port of Sidra, Libya where it was seized by rebel gunmen.
+The tanker had been ordered to Libyan waters off the port of Sidra, Libya where it was seized by rebel gunmen.
 Flying the flag of North Korea the vessel then entered the port of Sidra in early March 2014.
 North Korea, however, disavowed the ship once it learned that it was under rebel control.
 Sidra is under the control of an eastern Libyan militia group that under the leadership of Ibrahim Jathran defies the central government and aims for greater autonomy.
-At Sidra, the tanker was loaded with 234,000 barrels of state-owned crude oil that had been seized by the rebels.
+At Sidra, the tanker was loaded with 234000 oilbbl of state-owned crude oil that had been seized by the rebels.